 The protein encoded by this gene is a histone methyltransferase that methylates lysine-79 of histone H3.
 It is inactive against free core histones, but shows significant histone methyltransferase activity against nucleosomes. [provided by RefSeq, Aug 2011]

 GeneCards Summary for DOT1L Gene

 DOT1L (DOT1 Like Histone Lysine Methyltransferase) is a Protein Coding gene.
 Diseases associated with DOT1L include Diffuse Gastric Cancer and Leukemia, Acute Myeloid.
-Among its related pathways are Chromatin organization and Transcriptional misregulation in cancer.
-GO annotations related to this gene include transcription factor binding and histone methyltransferase activity.
+Among its related pathways are PKMTs methylate histone lysines and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and histone methyltransferase activity.

 UniProtKB/Swiss-Prot for DOT1L Gene